Browse the Guide:

 Statehouse.
 Also includes published copies of the books.
 An EAD-encoded

 GOODWIN, W. O. & COMPANY.
 ACCOUNT BOOKS, 1896-1920.
 0.3 cu. ft.
 General store merchant in Glenvar (Roanoke County, Virginia); successor of Frank P. Harmon.
 Account books, providing names of customers, descriptions of goods purchased, dates and prices.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1940-012.

 GORIN, ABBYE A. (1927- ).
 VIDEOTAPE and CATALOG OF WORK, 1995-97.